 We want to be able to predict when and how and why the good and bad things happen so that we can align ourselves with the good things and avoid the bad things.
 That’s what we want.

-At least that’s what your ego wants.
+At least that’s what our ego wants.
 It thinks it wants to know everything.
-It thinks it wants all happiness and no sadness, but that is like saying you would like all happy songs and no sad ones.
+It thinks it wants all happiness and no sadness.
+But that is like saying we would like all happy songs and no sad ones.

 The world will cause existence to be, but we are the ones who are responsible for our reactions to that existence.
 This is why there are people who seem to have it all going for them and yet they are unhappy, while there are other people living in destitute conditions and yet they are gloriously happy.

-So why are the poor just as likely to sing as the rich?
-Because it’s not the poor or the rich or who are happy or sad, it’s the people that want who are sad and the people who accept and show gratitude who are rich, whether they have money or not.
+So why are the poor just as likely to sing joyfully as the rich?
+Because it’s not the poor or the rich or who are happy or sad.
+It’s the people that want who are sad, and the people who accept and show gratitude who are rich.
+Whether they have money or not.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.